dtsong/sleeper-api-wrapper/README.md

 ### User.get_all_leagues(sport, season)
 Gets the data of all of the leagues that a user belongs to.
 Data returned looks like: https://docs.sleeper.app/#get-all-leagues-for-user

 - sport: (str)The sport of the leagues.
-Currently, it can ony be "nfl".
+Currently, it can only be "nfl".
 - season: (int or str)The season of the leagues. ex.
 2018,2019, etc.

 <a name="get_all_drafts"></a>
 ### User.get_all_drafts(sport, season)
 Gets the data of all of the drafts of a user in the specified season.
 Data returned looks like: https://docs.sleeper.app/#get-all-drafts-for-user

 - sport: (str)The sport of the leagues.
-Currently, it can ony be "nfl".
+Currently, it can only be "nfl".
 - season: (int or str)The season of the leagues. ex.
 2018,2019, etc.

 <a name="get_username"></a>